elasticdog/transcrypt/README.md

            remove the locally cached encryption credentials
            and re-encrypt any files that had been previously decrypted

+      -u, --uninstall
+           remove all transcrypt configuration from the repository and leave files in the current working copy decrypted

       -v, --version
            print the version information